How to Manage Project Risk: A 5-Step Guide

 4. Mitigate risks.

 Come up with a plan to mitigate each risk and record these plans in your risk register.
 What is risk mitigation?
-There are four common ways to mitigate risks, including avoiding them, accepting them, reducing them, and transferring them.
+The four most common ways to mitigate risks include avoiding, accepting, reducing, and transferring.
 Deciding which approach to use for each risk isn’t an exact science, and you’ll have to use your judgment and expertise to determine which is best.

-• Avoid: Not all risks can be avoided, but it can be a good idea to do so when you can.
-Avoid a risk if there is a high chance that a risk will happen.
+• Avoid: While you can’t avoid every risk, it can be a good idea to do so when you can.
+Avoid a risk when the probability of it happening is high.
 Has a partner vendor gained a reputation for providing low-quality work?
 Try to find a different one.
 Are you event-planning during the rainy season?
-Move the event indoors, or to a sunnier season.
+Move the event indoors or to a sunnier season.

-• Accept: Accepting risks can make sense if they have a low chance of happening and will have low impact on your project.
-Ultimately if the risk does happen, it shouldn’t derail your project.
-Say you’ve ordered sunflower arrangements for a wedding reception, but the florist says there’s a small chance they won’t have enough and will have to replace some with tulips.
+• Accept: Accepting risks can make sense if they have a low chance of happening and will have a low impact on your project.
+Ultimately, if the risk does happen, it shouldn’t derail your project.
+Say you’ve ordered sunflower arrangements for a wedding reception, but the florist mentions a small chance of running short and having to replace some with tulips.
 Since the probability of risk is low and having tulips instead of sunflowers won’t upend the wedding, you might accept the risk instead of troubling yourself to find a new florist.

 • Reduce: Reducing risk means changing elements in your plan to minimize the risk’s probability of happening or potential impact on your project.
 Medium and high risks are good candidates to reduce.
 Reducing usually requires some effort or investment.
 For example, a project manager could hire new team members if the team is falling behind on work.
 This might also mean including risk-reduction tactics in your project plan.
 Time buffers for complex or time-sensitive tasks can allow you some flexibility if work starts to fall behind.
 Having a contingency budget can help absorb unexpected costs if they arise.